-This parameter determines how the Layer Transpose parameters interact with the Scale and Key.
+This parameter determines how the Performance and Program Transpose parameters interact with the Scale and Key.

 Within Scale means that transposition uses intervals within the current scale.
 This option works well if you are using non-equal-tempered scales and want to build parallel intervals (such as "fat fifths") into your sounds.
-For example, let's say that you are using Just Intonation in the key of C. If you transpose one of the Timbres up by 7 semitones and play a C, the result will be two notes: C, and G 2 cents sharp (the Just Intonation fifth).
+For example, let's say that you are using Just Intonation in the key of C. If you transpose one of the Programs up by 7 semitones and play a C, the result will be two notes: C, and G 2 cents sharp (the Just Intonation fifth).

 Transposes Scale means that the Scale's Key changes to match the transposition.
 This option is useful if you play in non-equal-tempered scales and transpose entire songs-to accommodate singers, for example.
 In other words, let's say that the Key is set to C, and the third note of the scale (E) is 50 cents flat.
 If you transpose up by 2 semitones, and play an E, the result will be an F# 50 cents flat-still the third note of the scale.
-For this application, it's also best to set the Convert Position to Post-MIDI; for more information, see "Convert Position" on page 77.
+For this application, it's also best to set the Convert Position to Post-MIDI; for more information, see "Chan+Poly: The mod source "Aftertouch" receives both Channel and Poly Aftertouch.
+If both are sent simultaneously, the most recent value is used." on page 86.